Regrow your green onions in a windowsill with a bit of water and use them a bit longer, or plant them outside to extend your growing season!

 I’ve begun to experiment with other “scraps” and will let you all know what else works for continuing veggie yields!

 Update: After a few days of growth and re-use, the onions start to become tired and a bit bitter.
-It might be better to use them like this, plant them in some soil, and see if you can propagate them in that fashion, instead.
+It might be better to get them growing in water with this technique and then plant them in some soil to try to propagate them in a long-term, healthier way!

 They carry good organic produce, and have local veggies as often as possible but source sustainable organic produce in the “off-season.”
 They also offer local goodies from other businesses like farm fresh eggs, jellies, honey, hummus, soups, and even meal kits!